ndd21/PHYS281/docs/demo-classes.md

     mass = 9.1e-31  # mass in kg
 ```

-Variables can then be created from this class (also known as @(class instances)) with:
+Variables can then be created from this class (also known as [class instances](glossary.md#class-instance)) with:

 ```python
 e = Electron()  # note the brackets are required
 ```

-The @(class attributes) of the object can be accessed using a `.` followed by their name, e.g.,:
+The [class attributes](glossary.md#class-attribute) of the object can be accessed using a `.` followed by their name, e.g.,:

 ```python
 print(e.mass)